ArchlyFi/archly-solidly-docs/pages/liquidity.md

 On Archly Finance the trading fees are kept in the originally traded tokens (if you trade `$USDC` and `$Arc` the fees will be kept in the same tokens).

-The trading fees for both liquidity pool types are 0.05%, and can be adjusted for up to 0.1%.
+The trading fees for both liquidity pool types start at 0.01%, and can be adjusted for up to 5%.

 The Volatile and Stable liquidity pools can be assigned different trading fees on Archly Finance.

+Each individual pool (i.e. `$Arc`-`$USDC` pool) can be assigned a custome fee.

 ## Stable Pools